 You will have to submit forms of identity before you can upload as Shutterstock needs details for payment to you.
 Payments are made by Payoneer or Paypal and are not paid until you reach the minimum payout of $35.

 You may want to retain exclusivity of your photo, if this is the case then stock photography is not for you.
 If you love the idea of someone in the world using your photograph to promote a place, a product, a region, then you may enjoy Stock photography.
 Below is the link.
-It is an affiliate link and I will get 0.04 cents from you photo if you make the cut.
+It is an affiliate link and I will get $0.04 cents on your downloaded photographs, if you make the cut. click on this image of a camera.

 - Only submit photographs that are of the best quality.
 Blurry, out of focus, filtered and over exposed photo will be rejected.
 Tips, if your photo keep coming back rejected as out of focus, get your eyes checked….